Accurate 3D Printed Wind Tunnel With Live Force Data

 Airflow stabilisers functionality

 To check if the airflow after the stabilisers was working, a dental floss was taped to both the testing stand and the back of the first stabiliser.
 Both showed that the airflow was laminar after the stabilisers and turbulent without them.
 The turbulence probably came from vortices off the pushing fan, and not the speed of the airflow, since the Reynolds number is 22,000, which is nowhere near the critical Reynolds number (500,000).
-The videos attached show with hand without airflow stabilisers
+The videos attached show hands without airflow stabilisers

 Initial Shapes testing